infusephp/framework/README.md

 composer create-project infuse/infuse ./path/to/dir
 ```

-Infuse Framework is served through the `/app` directory to prevent the framework files from being publicly accessible.
+Infuse Framework is served through the `app` directory to prevent the framework files from being publicly accessible.
 This requires a small amount of configuration for the web server to work properly.

 ### 2. nginx